jackbsteinberg/std-toast/study-group/Toast-Implementation-Studies.md

 ### Takeaways
 - Extremely unopinionated and configurable; the developer has near total control.
+- Returns a `toastId` to keep track of the toast, as opposed to using a JavaScript object.
 - Component pattern is optional, only needs one component, but allows multiple.
 - Close button is default, but can be replaced with a custom close button.
   - Separate from passing in a custom React Component.